-Oversight of Service Delivery and Billings and Claims:
+Oversight of Service Delivery and Billings and Claims

 Each year in January, NYSDOH will establish an audit pool that includes all waiver service providers with waiver service billings.
 Paid claims will be audited for the period of October 1 to September 30 of the previous year to ensure that providers are appropriately billing for authorized services, correct reimbursement rates/fees, and for the correct number of units of service.
 NYSDOH conducts an annual review of less than 100% of records of individuals actively enrolled in the NHTD waiver at the time of audit using a statistically reliable sample with a 95% confidence interval and a 5% margin of error using Raosoft formulas.
-Information is collected from the RRDCs, eMedNY and other reports that are reviewed via a desk audit and site visits as needed when sufficient Waiver Management Staff is available.